-Based on trends for the past ten years (detailed on pages 27 and 28), it is clear the City has recovered from the Great Recession.
-The forecast generally assumes continued growth in the City's top three revenues - property tax, sales tax and transient occupancy tax (TOT).
-Together, these three sources account for 85% of General Fund revenues (excluding transfers in).
+Based on trends for the past ten years (detailed on pages 26 and 27), the City was experiencing a strong recovery from the Great Recession - and then Covid-19 hit with its adverse economic and fiscal impacts.
+The forecast assumes strong growth in 2021-22 in the City's top three revenues - property tax, sales tax and transient occupancy tax (TOT) - as economic activity returns to pre-pandemic levels, with modest growth thereafter Together, these three sources account for almost 90% of General Fund revenues.